 GroundworksUSA and the Appalachian Trail Conservation Leadership Corps field crews jointly work on segments of the Appalachian Trail in Virginia and North Carolina.
 This project is part of renewed Forest Service efforts to address backlogged maintenance work on historical trails across the country.

-MEET OUR PARTNERS AND PARTICIPANTS
+MEET SOME OF OUR PARTNERS AND PARTICIPANTS

 Friends of Sandia Mountains (FOSM)

 Sandia Ranger District of the Cibola National Forest and

 National Grasslands.
 Albuquerque, NM

 Friends of Sandia Mountains (FOSM) is a volunteer organization affiliated with the Sandia Ranger District of the Cibola National Forest and National Grasslands.
 Established in 1996, the organization has grown to a membership of 144 volunteers and in its tenure has become an invaluable partner to the Forest Service and to larger community of Albuquerque.
 With a focus on conservation and education activities within the Sandia and Mountainair Ranger Districts of the Cibola National Forest, they have been instrumental in helping the Cibola meet its targets and improve services/safety to the community.
 As a group, they contribute to almost every discipline on the Forest (Trails/Wilderness, Facilities, Safety, Wildlife, Recreation, Forestry, and Heritage programs).
 FOSM also leads partner groups like the Youth Conservation Corps to provide assistance in projects around the district.